rfkeepers/tweaoh_ashcan/rules.md

 |5|climate or natural disaster|
 |6|person-made disaster|

-This upheval may occur briefly, it may suddenly boom and then linger, or it may drag on for years, even generations, to come.
+This upheaval may occur briefly, it may suddenly boom and then linger, or it may drag on for years, even generations, to come.
 Residents in the tumult will join together and turn apart.
-They will form and break bonds.
-Find new family, swear grudges, draw and redraw lines between each other.
+They will form and break bond, find new family, swear grudges, draw and redraw the boundaries between each other.
 Eventually the city stabilizes, settling into a new normal, and play begins again.

 One at a time, each player asks the table one question from the following list (or a different question, if you have one in mind).
 Everyone may contribute to the answer.
 Use these questions to explore the ramifications of the event and to paint images of the city through this time.

-* Could this have been predicted, and if it was, were prepartions made in advance?
+* Could this have been predicted, and if it was, were preparations made in advance?
 * Who interprets this as an act of some greater will, divine authority, or just retribution?
 What doomsaying did they preach beforehand?
 * Did people do this intentionally?
 Was it accidental?
 What was their goal?
 * What communities (you may include those that were not authored this generation) were hit the hardest?